Updated: Sep 12

 So for those not familiar, you may be wondering what exactly is black seed oil?

 Black seed are also known as black caraway, black cumin, kalonji, and black onion seeds.
 They come from Nigella sativa, a small plant that grows in Eastern Europe, Western Asia, and the Middle East.
 The tiny black seeds of the fruits of N. sativa have been used as a natural remedy for thousands of years.
 Historically, black seed dates back as far as ancient Egypt times-over 3000 years ago.
 Cleopatra reportedly used black cumin seed oil for beautiful hair and skin.

 Black seed oil contains thymoquinone- an antioxidant and anti-inflammatory compound that may also aid in reducing tumors.
 Be careful, as black seed should not be confused with true cumin, black pepper, black sesame or black cohosh.

-There are few issues that black seed oil cannot help the body overcome with virtually no side effects.
+There are a few issues that black seed oil cannot help the body overcome with virtually no side effects.
 Black seed oil has a history of being a remedy for anything except death (many old texts have stated this more than once).
 That being said, black seed oil has been used for centuries for different health ailments.

-Promotes liver health: In individuals with poor liver function due to medication side effects, alcohol consumption or disease, black seed oil could help speed the healing process.
+Promotes liver health: In individuals with poor liver function due to medication side effects, alcohol consumption, or disease, black seed oil could help speed the healing process.

 Candida/Yeast: Black seed oil was also shown to be helpful in battling candida and fungal infections in the digestive system and on the skin.

 Immune Booster: Nigella sativa is unique in its way of supporting the immune system.
-It contains the antioxidants, beneficial acids, and B-vitamins you would expect in a natural remedy, but has an additional benefit.
+It contains the antioxidants, beneficial acids, and B vitamins you would expect in a natural remedy, but has an additional benefit.

 Other studies have found black seed oil to also be beneficial for these conditions: